ditsing/ruaft/README.md

 above. [`tarpc`][tarpc] is used to generate the RPC servers and clients.
 The `persister` does not do anything.
 `apply_command` and `request_snapshot` is provided by [kvraft][kvraft].

-## Ruaft Internals

-### Graceful shutdown

-The `kill()` method provides a clean way to gracefully shut down a Ruaft instance.
-It notifies all threads and wait for all tasks to exit. `kill()` then checks if there are any panics or assertion failures during the lifetime of the Raft instance.
-It panics the main thread if there is any error.
-If there is no failure, `kill()` is guaranteed to return, assuming there is no thread starvation.

-### Code Quality

-The implementation is thoroughly tested.
-I copied (and translated) the test sets from an obvious source.
-To avoid being indexed by a search engine, I will not name the source.
-The testing framework from the same source is also translated from the original Go version.
-The code can be found at the [`labrpc`](https://github.com/ditsing/labrpc) repo.

-### KV Server

-To test the snapshot functionality, I wrote a key-value store that supports `get()`, `put()` and `append()`.
-The complexity of the key-value store is so high that it has its own set of tests.
-For Ruaft, integration tests in [`tests/snapshot_tests.rs`][snapshot_tests] are all based on the KV server.
-The KV server is inspired by the equivalent Go version.

 ## Threading Model

 Ruaft uses both threads and async thread pools.
 There are four 'daemon threads' that runs latency-sensitive tasks: